CSO survey reveals the havoc wreaked on Irish businesses by Covid-19

 This compared to just 8.7 per cent of enterprises in information and communications that closed their doors.

-Seven in ten enterprises had lower turnover due to Covid-19 in the two-week period following April 20th.
+Seven in ten enterprises had lower turnover due to Covid-19 in the two-week period following April 20th, which was largely unchanged.

 All companies that responded in the accommodation and food sector and 90 per cent of those in the construction sector replied that their turnover was lower than normal.

-Exports decreased for 53.8 per cent of enterprises while imports decreased for half.
+Exports decreased for 53.8 per cent of enterprises, which was down from 54.6 per cent, while imports decreased for half of companies, which represented an increase on the 46.9 per cent in the first wave.

-Nearly one in four enterprises indicated they had either paused or cancelled planned recruitment as a result of Covod-19.

-A third of respondents (33.1 per cent) let staff go temporarily, while 5.9 per cent let staff go permanently.

-Decreased working hours were reported by 36.7 per cent of enterprises, while just 5.2 per cent of respondents had increased staff working hours.
+Decreased working hours were reported by 36.7 per cent of enterprises, which was up from 32 per cent, while just 5.2 per cent of respondents had increased staff working hours, up from 4.6 per cent.

 Over half (53.2 per cent) of enterprises had implemented working arrangements to facilitate social distancing in the workplace at some point during the Covid-19 crisis.
 This rose to 77.4 per cent of enterprises in the manufacturing sector.

-Almost one-quarter (24.6 per cent) of responding enterprises had reduced their business operating hours.
+Almost one-quarter (24.6 per cent) of enterprises had reduced their business operating hours.

 A little less than a third (30.5 per cent) of enterprises had the majority of their workforce working remotely.
-This figure increased to 38 per cent for large enterprises.
+This figure increased to 38 per cent for large businesses.
+These figures were also up slightly compared to the first wave.

 Almost half of enterprises expressed confidence in having financial resources to continue operating for longer than six months.
 This was 65.1 per cent for large enterprises and 45.6 per cent for SMEs.

-Just over half (51.4 per cent) of enterprises said they have availed of Government support during the crisis.
+Just over half (51.4 per cent) of enterprises said they have availed of Government support during the crisis, which was up from 48.4 per cent.
 This was slightly higher for SMEs (53.2 per cent) compared to large enterprises (43.4 per cent).